Titanique

-Titanique (sometimes stylized as Titaníque) is a jukebox musical featuring music of Celine Dion, with a book by Tye Blue, Marla Mindelle, and Constantine Rousouli.
+Titanique (sometimes stylized as Titaníque) is a jukebox musical featuring music of Celine Dion, with a book by Tye Blue, Marla Mindelle, and Constantine Rousouli, with music supervision, arrangements, and orchestration by Nicholas James Connell.
 The musical is a parody of the 1997 film Titanic, and the story is a retelling of the movie's events from Dion's perspective.

-The show premiered in Los Angeles in 2017.
-It premiered off-Broadway at The Asylum Theatre in June 2022, before later transferring to the Daryl Roth Theatre.
-At the 2023 Lucille Lortel Awards, the off-Broadway production won three awards, including Outstanding Musical.
+Following its Los Angeles premiere in 2017, the show opened off-Broadway at the Asylum Theatre in June 2022, before later transferring to the Daryl Roth Theatre.
+The production won three Lucille Lortel Awards in 2023, including Outstanding Musical.
+The show opened in the West End in 2025, winning two Olivier Awards including Best Entertainment or Comedy Play.
+A 2026 Broadway transfer was nominated for four Tony Awards, including Best Musical.

 Premise

 In the present-day, Celine Dion hijacks a Titanic museum tour, where she claims to have survived the Titanics sinking.
 Celine begins to narrate her version of what really happened to Jack and Rose, and the other characters from the movie on the night the Titanic sank.

 The musical is partially improvised, and uses several pop culture references, including references to RuPaul's Drag Race and Unbreakable Kimmy Schmidt.